Lunar-lau/2025_liushuting/README.md

 # Full-Stack Coin Combination Application

-This repository contains a full-stack application which calculates **minimum number of coins needed to make up a target amount**, it is composed of a **backend API service(java and dropwizard)(https://www.docker.com/get-started/)**, **a frontend user interface(react)**, and an Nginx reverse proxy.
+This repository contains a full-stack application which calculates **minimum number of coins needed to make up a target amount**, it is composed of a **backend API service(java and dropwizard)**, **a frontend user interface(react)**, and an Nginx reverse proxy.
 All services are containerized and managed with Docker.

 ## 🚀 Quick Start